 These lyrics could be unpacked and expounded upon.
 So here is what these words mean to me, especially now that they are a part of me.
 (Disclaimer: It has nothing to do with dying in an office.)

-To begin with, let’s unpack what the spirit is.
+To begin with, let’s unpack what the spirit is (though not exhaustively).
 In certain instances, it could be appropriately used interchangeably with soul, or a separate but intricately connected compliment to the soul (whether the difference matters has been highly debated among theologians, but I shall leave it alone.)
 It could also be used in regards to consciousness, or zeal.
 I have heard it described as the part of the human being that is in communication with the Spirit of God and the supernatural.
 To which am I referring to?
 All of the above.

 So that makes it a bit difficult to succinctly describe what this tattoo means to me, because it means many things.
 And within that meaning is a bit of a contradiction.
 You see, I do not believe that any of us are mere mortals.